csietingkai/volleyball/Readme.md

 ## Fail TODO List

-+ duplicate class name condition
++ duplicate class name condition in log file

+## Maybe can Do it List

++ factory use Column as parameter
++ MySQLConnector use IModel as parameter
++ Logger add static member function

 ## Usage